daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-07-12-HMW-DNA-Acropora pulchra-sperm.md

 | Bottom1   | 18.70       |
 | Bottom2   | 18.60       |

 Next steps: Was waiting to confirm which approach and what quality and quantity was required for HI-C approach or Illumina.
-On 20231027 Danielle reduced the material (used 150 uL of sperm sample) from the original input volume of 300 uL.
-Upon using half of the input volume, step 3 of the protocol was adjusted to use half the ProteinaseK and RNase as well.
-Also, Danielle used the vertical rotating mixer now set up by the molecular Putnam bench so that this step will be more precise and hopefully help to dissolve/re-suspend the HMW DNA.
+On 20231027 I used the original input volume of 300 uL.
+I also used the vertical rotating mixer now set up by the molecular Putnam bench so that this step will be more precise and hopefully help to dissolve/re-suspend the HMW DNA.
 The last adjustment was to reduce the elution buffer by 1/2 as well for step 9 of the protocol.

-Qubit results on 150 uL sample:
+Qubit results on 300 uL sample 20231027:

 | Sample.ID | Qubit Reading (ng/ul) |
 |-----------|---------------|